Jim’s diary tells us the exact date of reports of the missing submarine. She had resumed her diary after a two-month gap.

 May 26th Lynton [sic] received the V.C.
 I wonder if any will ever turn up.

-Newspapers up and down the country from the Aberdeen Press and Journal to the Welsh Western Mail reported the award.
+Newspapers from the Aberdeen Press and Journal to the Welsh Western Mail reported the award.
 Linton’s recommendation for the Victoria Cross must have been processed simultaneously with the last patrol.
 This allowed newspapers to report both the award and the fact that he was missing.
-The reports from South Wales were particularly detailed about Linton’s background.
+In particular, the reports from South Wales detailed Linton’s background.
 His original home was near Newport, then in Monmouthshire.
 Linton was described as Britain’s supreme submarine ace…known throughout the Silent Service as a commander with whom it was an honour to serve.